113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 --category CATEGORY (optional)

 :   Provide a comma-separated list of category names or tags you want to include or exclude.
 Run the `ibmcloud catalog offering category-options` command to view all options.
+Default is `Developer tools`.

 --compliance TYPE (optional)